A Singaporean mum has now become our mummy #fitspo after her amazing health transformation.

 He Ting Luan, 36, currently a chief executive officer (CEO) at an investment firm, ballooned beyond 95 kg during her pregnancy and saw her marriage break down, but managed to rediscover her confidence after she lost 40 kg after divorce, within eight months.

-She is now intending to take part in the Mrs Singapore Pageant to encourage other mothers to live life to the fullest.
+She took part in the Mrs Singapore Pageant 2018 to encourage other mothers to live life to the fullest.

 Ting Luan told Lianhe Wanbao that she weighed 60 kg before pregnancy.
 After becoming pregnant, she gained weight and even after giving birth, she could not shed the excess pounds.
 At her heaviest, she weighed over 95kg.